anuranbaka/cppnumpy/README.md

 - Due to limitations of C++ syntax, array slicing is replaced by a "region-of-interest" function (roi()).
 - Array broadcasting is implemented as a function taking a function pointer

 Additionally, the library contains an interface for custom allocation procedures.
-Although by default matrix data is heap allocated, using custom procedures could allow for all memory allocation to occur at compile time if needed.
+Although by default matrix data is heap allocated, using custom procedures could allow for all memory allocation to occur at program start if needed.

 # Usage
 The library supports several basic matrix arithmetic operations: